General Information

 We don’t operate most of the overnight hiking packages for logistical and safety reasons during October and November.

-What are the accommodations like?
+What are the accommodations like in Sirena Ranger Station?

 The Sirena Ranger Station has rustic accommodations in shared dorms in the untamed rainforest with twin bunk beds (a mattress, bed sheets, pillows, and a mosquito net are included).
 Bathrooms & showers are on site in a common area.